This year we are back to celebrating Pioneer Day in the traditional ways. Here in Utah that includes parades, rodeos, barbecues and parties.

 GIVE THE EASTER BUNNY THE HEADS UP ON THINGS YOUR CHILDREN ENJOY!

-Glow-in-the-dark Silly Putty Eggs
+Glow-in-the-dark Silly Putty Eggs or scented putty in tins

 Handmade bunnies, pompom chicks and ducks